 If your cat has a functional murmur, then the specific treatment will depend on what underlying condition is causing the murmur.
 For some medical problems, such as anemia, hyperthyroidism, or high blood pressure, medications may be indicated.
 In some cases, such as in cats with hyperthyroidism, the murmur can have both a functional and a pathologic component.

 For cats with cardiomyopathy, there is controversy among veterinary cardiologists about which medications are indicated at which point in the disease process.
 If your cat develops congestive heart failure, then medications will definitely be needed.
-These could include a diuretic such as furosemide (Lasix), or a medicine like enalapril or benazepril.
+These could include a diuretic such as furosemide (Lasix), or medicine like enalapril or benazepril.
 Cats with severe respiratory difficulty may need to be hospitalized for oxygen or could require other procedures.

-The Cornell University College of Veterinary Medicine reports that there are three types of cardiomyopathy in cats.
+There are three types of cardiomyopathy in cats.
 These are:

 - Hypertrophic cardiomyopathy